Daerius-rs/Daerius-rs/README.md

 ## <img src="https://github.com/Daerius-rs/Daerius-rs/blob/master/_resources/gifs/wave.gif" width="25px" height="25px" /> Hi there!

 My name is Dmitry and I'm a backend software engineer.
-I'm from Russia, living in Armavir (Russia) and currently studying.
+I'm from Russia, living in Armavir (Russia) and currently work as a programmer.

 ### 🔧 Technologies & Tools